 Scales will notify the market of any material information related to its business other than where an announcement is not required under the exclusions provided in the Listing Rules and the Company chooses not to disclose the information.
-Material information is defined in the Listing Rules but, in general, means any information that a reasonable person would expect to have a material effect on the price of the Company's securities.
+Material information means any information that a reasonable person would expect if it were generally available to the market to have a material effect on the price of the Company's securities.
+The information must relate to particular securities, a particular issuer, or particular issuers, rather than to securities generally or issuers generally.

 Accountability for compliance with disclosure obligations is with the Managing Director and Chief Financial Officer (CFO), together the Disclosure Committee (the Committee).
-The Committee assesses information materiality based on its knowledge of the business, against measures appropriate to the business and against the guidance provided in the Listing Rules by NZX.
+The Committee assesses information materiality based on its knowledge of the business, against measures appropriate to the business and with regard to the guidance provided by NZX.